nikosn/xk6-ocsp/README.md

 ocspmodule.CreateRequest(hexSerialNumber string, issuerCertPath string, hashAlgorithm string) ([]byte, string, error)
 ```
 CreateOCSPRequest creates an OCSP request using the given hex serialNumber and issuer certificate path where the PEM encoded issuer certificate is placed into.
-this does not work with "exotic" ECC keys like brainpool
-hashAlgorithm can be SHA1 or SHA256.
+This does not work with "exotic" ECC keys like brainpool. hashAlgorithm can be SHA1 or SHA256.

 ### CheckResponse
 ```go